How Does Pet Insurance Really Work?

 With Odie, you can take your dog or cat to any licensed vet in the U.S., even while you’re traveling; this includes specialists and emergency hospitals.
 After your visit, you have up to 180 days (may vary by state) to submit your vet invoice within the Odie portal.
 Claims are processed within 5 business days – and as little as 24 hours — unless additional documentation is needed.
 Once processed, any reimbursements will be sent to the insured.

-All of us who have pets know that vet bills can quickly climb into the range of thousands of dollars if not more.
+All of us who have pets know that vet bills can quickly climb into the range of thousands of dollars, if not more.
 For too many pet owners, these costs come directly out of their pockets, and for too many others, these expenses can lead to excruciating, tragic choices.
-Pet insurance can help you cover out-of-pocket expenses for an unexpected vet bills so you can focus on your pet’s ongoing health.
+Pet insurance can help you cover out-of-pocket expenses for unexpected vet bills so you can focus on your pet’s ongoing health.

 You owe it to your pet to provide him or her with every level of protection possible.
 They’re never going to ask you, “How does pet insurance work?”
 They’re simply going to need your help someday.
 You need to provide yourself with the peace of mind that when such a circumstance arises, you’ll be ready and able to provide it.